 Format: Originally recorded on 2 sound cassettes.
 Reformatted in 2010 as 3 digital wav files.
 Duration is 1 hrs., 47 min.

-Collection Summary: An interview of James Ackerman conducted 1991 Jan.
-2, by Robert F. Brown, for the Archives of American Art.
+Summary: An interview with James Ackerman conducted 1991 January 2, by Robert F. Brown, for the Archives of American Art.

 Ackerman talks about his childhood in San Francisco in a wealthy family of German-Jewish descent; travels with his family in Europe; early exposure to art and art history; education at the Cate School, California; education at Yale University, 1938-41, including recollections of teachers and curriculum, especially the charismatic teaching of Henri Focillon; graduate work at the Institute of Fine Arts, New York University, 1941 and 1945-52, including curriculum and teachers such as Karl Lehmann, Richard Krautheimer, and Erwin Panofsky; World War II experience in signal intelligence; early publications and their fortunate effect on his career, and contrast of those who solely pursued facts and those who also have ideas.